 The next generation of Wi-Fi, known as Wi-Fi 6, is making its way to a lot of new phones and wireless devices.
 This new tech brings the fastest speeds, more consistent coverage, and support for more devices.
 Wi-Fi 6 has finally made its way to the cheaper routers that most people are interested in without losing the best features that come with it.
-The best overall cheap Wi-Fi 6 router is the Asus RT-AX56U thanks to its great price and advanced features, including easy mesh expansion and AX1800 speeds.
+One of the best cheap Wi-Fi 6 routers is the TP-Link Archer AX21 thanks to its solid dual-band speeds and good software offering with app-based setup and OneMesh support.

 - Best Overall: TP-Link Archer AX21

 - Best Value: TP-Link Archer AX10